udacity/cd0037-API-Development-and-Documentation-exercises/1_Requests_Starter/README.md

 ```

 ### Step 1 - Create and Populate the database
+1. **Verify the username in the PSQL script**<br>
-1. Replace all occurances of the user `xyz` in the `/nd0044-c2-API-Development-and-Documentation-exercises/1_Requests_Starter/backend/books.psql` with your active username/`postgres`/`student`.
+Replace all occurances of the user `xyz` in the `/nd0044-c2-API-Development-and-Documentation-exercises/1_Requests_Starter/backend/books.psql` with your active username/`postgres`/`student`.
 We will run this .psql script later.

+2. **Create the database and a user**<br>
-2. In your terminal, navigate to the */nd0044-c2-API-Development-and-Documentation-exercises/1_Requests_Starter/backend/* directory, and run the following:
+In your terminal, navigate to the */nd0044-c2-API-Development-and-Documentation-exercises/1_Requests_Starter/backend/* directory, and run the following:
 ```bash
 cd nd0044-c2-API-Development-and-Documentation-exercises/1_Requests_Starter/backend
 # Connect to the PostgreSQL